Worktrees

 If you want more fine-grained control over which worktrees Antora uses, you can specify a list of glob patterns.

-You refer to worktrees by the branch name to which they are linked.
+You refer to worktrees by their name, which is often the branch name to which they are linked (but not always).

 Thus, the glob pattern works the same as described on the Branches page.

-If you want to refer to the current branch, you do so using the .
+If you want to refer to the main worktree, you do so using the .

 keyword.